 How many people are affected by back injuries caused in the workplace?

 In recent years, the U.S. Department of Labor has called back injuries the nation's No. 1 workplace problem.
 The federal department's Bureau of Labor Statistics has reported that more than 1 million workers receive back injuries on an annual basis.
 Furthermore, of all compensation indemnity claims by employees, a quarter of them stem from back injuries.
 In addition to sudden back injuries (such as those caused by falling objects in the workplace), many employees suffer from work-related injuries that are formed over time.
 For example, a back injury may have been caused by continual heavy lifting that was part of a person's job.

 What should I do after a back injury?

 After seeking medical attention, the very next thing you should do is consult with an attorney.
-The insurance company of whoever is responsible for your injury may try to get you to rush into reaching a settlement that my not actually meet your needs.
+The insurance company of whoever is responsible for your injury may try to get you to rush into reaching a settlement that may not actually meet your needs.
 (For many back injuries, it takes time to determine the full extent of the damage.)
-Or, they may try to get you to provide a recorded statement that jeopardizes your chances at receiving full financial recovery.
+Or, they may try to get you to provide a recorded statement that jeopardizes your chances of receiving full financial recovery.
 A lawyer can help you take steps to protect yourself!

 To learn more about how you should proceed after a back injury, contact Gill Law Group.
 We offer complimentary initial consultations!